Elliptic Littlewood identities: Introduction

 The ``integral=sum'' version of the identity has a particularly striking interpretation coming from the fact that one can invert the elliptic binomial coefficients to move the sum inside the integral.
 The resulting sum of interpolation functions in the integrand then becomes a special case of the elliptic biorthogonal functions of \cite{xforms,bctheta}, and one thus deduces that a certain integral of such functions vanishes unless the indexing partition (or, rather, partition pair) has the form $\bmu^2$.
 This is the elliptic analogue of a result proved for Koornwinder polynomials in \cite{vanish}, and in fact gives a stronger result even at the Koornwinder level, since the techniques of \cite{vanish} gave no information about the nonzero values.
-This suggests in turn that the other results of \cite{vanish} involving the same vanishing condition should also be related to our elliptic Littlewood identity, and indeed we have been able to formulate two conjectures along those lines, Conjectures \ref{conj:vanKsmall} and \ref{conj:vanPsmall}, which again hold in a number of special cases, and have three different results of \cite{vanish} as limiting cases.
+This suggests in turn that the other results of \cite{vanish} involving the same vanishing condition should also be related to our elliptic Littlewood identity, and indeed we have been able to formulate two conjectures along those lines, Conjectures~\ref{conj:vanKsmall} and \ref{conj:vanPsmall}, which again hold in a number of special cases, and have three different results of \cite{vanish} as limiting cases.
+In particular, every result of \cite{vanish} that has $\lambda=\mu^2$ as the nonvanishing condition is a limit of either Corollary~\ref{cor:vant} or one of Conjectures~\ref{conj:vanKsmall} or \ref{conj:vanPsmall}.
+(We also give analogues for the results with condition $\lambda=2\mu$, but it remains an open problem to lift the remaining vanishing theorems to the elliptic level, even conjecturally.)
+For instance, one limit of the latter conjecture is the fact that

+vanishes unless $\lambda=\mu^2$ for some $\mu$, which in turn is a $(q,t)$-analogue of the representation-theoretic fact that the integral of a Schur function over the symplectic group similarly vanishes (equivalent by Frobenius reciprocity to the fact that only those Schur functions appear in the classical Littlewood identity).

+Macdonald also gave a dual version of the Littlewood identity, in which rather than summing over partitions with even multiplicities, one sums over partitions with even parts.
+(Littlewood's original version of this identity gives the decomposition of $S^*(S^2(\C^n))$: